Skip to main content

 The time you choose to run will also heavily affect the feasibility of a certain nutrition strategy.
 For example, an early morning run may be best done fasted or after a light snack and a late afternoon run should be performed approx. 2-3 hours following a meal.2

-For those focussed on performance improvements, as a general guide, it's best to include a meal or snack high in carbohydrates which is also low in fat and fibre to make it easy to digest.
+For those focused on performance improvements, as a general guide, it's best to include a meal or snack high in carbohydrates which is also low in fat and fibre to make it easy to digest.

 Examples include: